munger1985/OpenstackAPI/README.md

 hope many people contribute to this project, so that people will get many different languages sdks for your work around openstack rest api

 #CI
 this repo just holds swagger yaml files, which u can paste to swagger editor to get a gui to fetch your client sdk that you want, later on, when I get more money I will run a CI to eheck the syntax of swagger yaml.

+# acknowledgement

+thanks to swagger team, it is a greate  idea for rest api skds and visualization and edit and so on....

+thank you so much